stereopickle/DS_movie_EDA/README.md

 ## Descriptive Statistics
 Now we will briefly discuss what our dataset contains.
-1. MPAA
-	Most of movies in our data are PG-13 and R-rated.
+1. MPAA: Most of movies in our data are PG-13 and R-rated.

 ![Distribution of MPAA](PNG/MPAA_distribution.png)